dzharii/awesome-elasticsearch/README.md

 * [searchkit/searchkit](https://github.com/searchkit/searchkit) is a UI framework based on React to build awesome search experiences with Elasticsearch
 * [Simple File Server](https://github.com/pitchpoint-solutions/sfs) is an Openstack Swift compatible distributed object store that can serve and securely store billions of large and small files using minimal resources.
 * [logagent](https://www.npmjs.com/package/@sematext/logagent) a log shipper to parse and ship logs to Elasticsearch including bulk indexing, disk buffers and log format detection.
+* [ItemsAPI](https://github.com/itemsapi/itemsapi) simplified search API for web and mobile (based on Elasticsearch and Express.js)

 ## Elasticsearch developer tools and utilities